Police: Man with 2 knives confronts deputies, fatally shot

 MOUNT HERMON, La.
-(AP) — Sheriff’s deputies shot and killed a man who confronted them with two large knives at a home where domestic violence had been reported, police said Thursday.
+(AP) — Sheriff’s deputies shot and killed a white man who confronted them with two large knives at a home where domestic violence had been reported, police said Thursday.

 Louisiana State Police said in a news release that 28-year-old Dustin A. Crain of Mount Hermon was killed late Wednesday.